Austinbolinger/PRISM_Bolinger/README.md

 The test bench results for the datapath are super extensive.
 I only checked a few of the results with the same type of logic I used to code the datapath.
 I would randomly click somewhere on the results and analysis the outcome.

+I did compare my work to the lab4 handout that had the results for what our data should look like.
+For the first 50 nseconds, at least, mine matches the lab4 test bench wave graph.

 The test results for the datapath looked like this.
 ![test bench](https://github.com/Austinbolinger/PRISM_Bolinger/blob/master/datapathtestbench.JPG?raw=true "Test Bench")

 ####Data Checked
 Lesson 29 Dr. Neebel checked my ALU.
+Lesson 30 Dr. Neebel saw my working datapath testbench output.

 #####Documentation
 C3C Pluger explained the importance of using unsigned and signed type casting.